 Clear away as much adhesive as you can from the subfloor with a scraper.
 This step requires some effort so as to ensure the substrate is as smooth as possible.
 A smooth surface ensures the new tiles remain in place for longer.

 Step 6 - Clean the Subfloor

 Use a vacuum with a hose attachment to clean out the subfloor.
 This gets rid of dust and fine debris which hamper the effective attachment of the new tiles.
 Wipe the subfloor with a damp rag, to leave you with a clean surface.

 Step 7 - Attach New Tiles

-Apply a bit of adhesive at the back of a new tile.
+Apply a bit of adhesive to the back of a new tile.
 Spread the adhesive with a plastic putty knife, to create a light, even coat.
 Place the tile on the subfloor and press firmly in place.
-Install all the other new tiles in the same way.
+Install all of the other tiles the same way.
 Clear away excess adhesive with a damp sponge.
 Let the adhesive dry overnight before the floor is used.